Hot Jupiters are Inflated Primarily by Shallow Heating: Results and Discussion

 We find that the interior cooling rates of the hot Jupiter population are reduced by a factor of between 20 and 60 relative to the simpler heating model presented in \citet{Thorngren2018}.
 In cases where the planet has reached thermal equilibrium, this is equivalent to shallow heating accounting for about 97\% of the total heating experienced by hot Jupiters\footnote{Note that while most of the planets in our sample are not exactly in equilibrium, the older ones are not far off from it.}.
 In other words, the delayed cooling we observe in the hot Jupiter population means that the youngest ($t^i < $1 Gyr) planets in our sample are consistently larger than the trend inferred by \citet{Thorngren2018}.
 We additionally find that the population mean heat $H$ (see Sec. \ref{sec:hierarchicalBayesianInference}) is modest but nonzero to correct for the updated equation of state.
-This means that the base amount of heating required to inflate hot Jupiters' radii is slightly lower than \citet{Thorngren2018}.
+This means that the base amount of heating required to inflate hot Jupiters' radii is slightly lower than \citet{Thorngren2018}\footnote{Also note that, due to the 3D nature of hot Jupiters, the amount of heating we infer here is likely an underestimate \citep{Zhang23}.}.
 The lack of correlation between $H$ and $f_{\text{L}}$ in our posteriors (Fig. \ref{fig:finalPosteriors}) shows that this was not a bias on the latter.